 CTA Strategy Trading – August 2017

 As we exit the summer period into the second half of 2017, developments in the financial markets will take a lead from central bank action.
 Consequently, the central bank rhetoric has a direct impact on the direction of interest rates.
-Therefore a decreasing trend in the US 10-Year treasury yield is likely to continue as inflation levels surprised to the downside.
+The impact on the US 10-Year treasury yield is a decreasing trend which is likely to continue as inflation levels surprised to the downside.
 In the Eurozone which experienced an appreciation in the common currency, this will lead to pressure on their inflationary targets.
 We anticipate a repeat of the situation in other parts of the developed world.
 Scenarios are occurring whereby central banks can delay their action towards interest rate policy normalization.
 Signal strategies are commonly pushed around in this environment, therefore our CTA strategy trading processes were challenged.

 Equities Elevated by Earnings